IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - How to handle failures in specific matrix jobs
    - **How to handle Docker image building failures**
    - **How to handle version marker container failures**
+   - **How to handle AWT stripper failures**
+   - **How to provide clear error messages for AWT-related operations that are now unsupported**

 3. **Performance Optimization**
    - How to optimize the download and caching process